jchatel/quickmail-next-docs/linkedin/sending-linkedin-connection-requests.md

 If you need to send more connection requests, you can increase this limit or connect additional LinkedIn accounts at no extra cost.

-Keep in mind that LinkedIn's limits still apply.
-If your account reaches LinkedIn's connection request limit, QuickMail will be unable to send additional requests, and the affected leads will show an error until the limit resets.

 ## How to add a LinkedIn connection step to a campaign?

 - Setup LinkedIn Automation.